urbste/MultiCol-SLAM/README.md

 - MultiKeyframes
 - Generic camera model (Scaramuzza's polynomial model).
 - MultiCol - a generic method for bundle adjustment for multi-camera systems.
+- a hyper graph (g2o) formulation of MultiCol
 - dBRIEF and mdBRIEF a distorted and a online learned, masked version of BRIEF.
 - Multi-camera loop closing

 # 1. Related Publications: